-If you missed making one or more consecutive payments on a debt, it could get sent to a third-party collections agency.
-Once this happens, it’s listed on your credit report as a collection account and could have a negative impact on your credit report and credit score.
-Here’s how you can reduce the impact to your score.
+If you miss making one or more consecutive payments on a debt, it could get sent to a third-party collection agency.
+Once this happens, it’s listed on your credit report as a collection account.
+That action could have a negative impact on your credit score.
+To reduce the chances of that happening, here’s how to deal with an account in collections.

 Confirm you owe the debt

-Once you have your report, confirm all information regarding the debt is correct.
+With your report in hand, confirm all information regarding the debt is correct.
 If anything is reported incorrectly, immediately dispute the information with the credit bureaus, ideally in writing.
 If you have any transactions by phone, document them.

 Contact information for credit reporting agencies